sybilhoangRG/support.balsamiq.com/content/cloud/cleanproject.md

 [Symbols](https://docs.balsamiq.com/cloud/symbols) are another great feature that let you create reusable common elements that you can use across different wireframes.
 Let's look at the best way to keep them "clean".

-When an individual Symbol is selected, the lower portion of the panel shows which wireframes (if any) the Symbol is used in.
-This can be used to see if you can delete any Symbols that aren’t being used.
+When an individual Symbol is selected, the lower portion of the right panel shows which wireframes (if any) the Symbol is used in.
+This is a good indication for deleting Symbols that aren’t being used.

 ![](//media.balsamiq.com/img/support/prodfaqs/symbol-unused.png)